ucodery/site-unseen/index.rst

 .. note::
-   Every site-packages dir that is added to sys.path is searched for for .pth These dirs also add to sys.path, if exist
+   Every site-packages dir that is added to sys.path is searched for for .pth Allow installed packages to participate in the site customization These dirs also add to sys.path, if exist
    They also allow other imports to happen before the main import, just like `site` like metaclasses: they are an advanced answer